Topic 22 – Introduction to Machine Learning

 Why do I need to learn about machine learning?

-What can I do after finishing learning about applied machine learning ?
+What can I do after finishing learning about machine learning?

 You will be to create software that could recognize car plate number from an image, identify probability of breast cancer for a patient.